nedab/diagnose/README.md

 ## Quick start

 - Clone the repo: `git clone https://github.com/nedab/diagnose.git`.
+- Create your own database.yml - just use a rails 4 one with sqlite3 settings e.g.
 - Or just download the whole folder and run `rails s`
 - Change into the directory and start the server and put stuff into the database